Home > Winter

 Consider bringing a second lens or pair of goggles on a snowy day in case the lens gets jammed with snow and can dry fast enough; (photo/Jason Hummel)

-We also examine the technology of the lens including ventilation, scratch and impact resistance, hydrophobic and antifog treatments, light adaptivity (also known as photochromic lenses), and polarized glare protection.
+We examine the lens technology including ventilation, scratch and impact resistance, hydrophobic and anti-fog treatments, light adaptivity (also known as photochromic lenses), and polarized glare protection.

-In addition to our field tests, we consider the most sustainable, innovative, legacy, popular, and award-winning products on the shelf today.
-This collection of ski goggles includes a broad range of options to fit a variety of budgets, skiers, and needs.
+In addition to field tests, we consider the most sustainable, innovative, legacy, popular, and award-winning products on the shelf today.
+This collection of ski goggles includes a broad range of options to fit a variety of budgets, winter athletes, and needs.

 The lens is the most critical piece of your goggles.
 Lenses protect your eyes from the harsh sun, stinging wind, and flying objects.

-One of our testers once planted a pole into a tree and then skied into the other end of their pole right between the eyes.
-Their Julbo Aerospace Snow Goggles protected their head and eyes.
-It hurt, and nearly knocked them out, but it would have been a lot worse without them.
+We once planted a pole into a tree and then skied into the other end of their pole right between the eyes.
+Our Julbo Aerospace Snow Goggles protected our head and eyes.
+It hurt, and nearly knocked us out, but it would have been a lot worse without them.

-With so many goggles on the market, how’s a skier, rider, or sledder to choose?
+With so many options on the market, how’s a skier, rider, or sledder to choose?
 Hold on tight as we run through a few key elements of snow goggle selection.

 Parts of Ski Goggles